liferay/liferay-docs/devGuide/en/chapters/15-opensocial.markdown

 - `showMap` is used to flag whether the user prefers to display a map showing his location.

-Lastly, let's take a look at the UserPrefs for a task manager gadget and compare it to what a user would see on in a Liferay site.
+Lastly, let's take a look at the UserPrefs for a task manager gadget and compare it to what a user would see in the gadget's user interface.
 This task manager is called *Jira*.

 	<UserPref name="version" datatype="hidden" default_value="1.2" />
 	<UserPref name="title" display_name="Gadget Title" default_value="JIRA Issues" />